DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-your-application-is-unsuccessful.md

 To train to teach in primary and secondary schools in England, you’ll need:

 * GCSEs at grade 4 (C) or above in English and maths (and science if you want to teach primary)
-* a bachelor’s degree (this does not have to be in teaching)

 You could [find another course](https://www.gov.uk/find-postgraduate-teacher-training-courses) with a training provider that will accept an equivalency test.
 You can also take your GCSE exams at any age if you do not have them or you can retake them to improve your grades.